solar-systems/Jodis/README.md

 # Jodis
-Java Object Dictionary Server, Port of Redisto Java
+Java Object Dictionary Server, Port of Redis to Java